Date: October 14, 2003

 Teach them the first phrase of the first section of the melody (see attached score).
 Ask them to identify the half step in the first melodic phrase.
 When they can play the first phrase, show them that after the first phrase is repeated, the third phrase is the same except that another half step is added to the melody.
 When they can play the first section of the melody, play the bass and chords as they play the first section of the melody.
 Now teach them the second section of the melody.

 Assign students to play percussion instruments.
-There are three layers to the percussion: the hi hat rhythm is even eighth notes, the bass drum plays on "one" and the snare on "two."
+There are three layers to the percussion: the hi hat rhythm is even eighth notes, the bass drum plays on one and the snare on two.
 If you have a drum set, have a student play the bass drum and snare, and another play the hi hat.
 Other percussion instruments can double these rhythms.
 Add percussion to the ensemble, with some students playing bass, some singing, some playing the melody while you play the chords.

 Play the song for awhile, then rotate students throughout the instrumental roles so that everyone has a chance to play everything.
 Now you can teach the offbeat chords.
-Review the counting/clapping activity as done previously, but have them count "one and two and one and two and" this time.
+Review the counting/clapping activity as done previously, but have them count one and two and one and two and this time.
 Now show them the simplified chords, pointing out that the lower note moves symmetrically like the bass pattern, from C up to the nearest black note, back to C and then down to the nearest black note (B flat) (see attached score).
-Have them count out loud, playing when they say "and."
-When they're ready, add the chords played by students to the mix.
+Have them count out loud, playing when they say and.
+When they’re ready, add the chords played by students to the mix.

 Assessment: Teacher observation of students' participation and involvement in singing and playing.